 Ineffective Supply Chain Management

 Companies are only as effective as their supply chains.
 This is one of the biggest problems contract lifecycle management deals with.
-The relationship between an organization and its suppliers is determined by their contracts.
+Their contracts determine the relationship between an organization and its suppliers.

 One of the best ways to bulletproof your supply chain is to consider using a CLM tool.
 It’ll ensure maximum productivity in dealing with the entire lifecycle of contracts.